hagemt/net-pet-feeder/README.md

 > He took his defunct Petnet SmartFeeder, wired the motor to a relay board, then did basic magic with Raspberry Pi.

 You can figure out most of the hardware stuff on your own, or read my bad code to understand which pin(s) to pick.
+Start with the `cats.py` script, which is the only thing that actually interacts with GPIO.
+The `mice.py` script assumes a USB mouse-like device is attached directly to the Pi.
+The API is HTTP GET/POST to obtain logs or activate the feed.

 In all seriousness, this project is full of cheap hacks; it was fun though.
 No, I won't post URLs to feed my cat.